 These are just a few notable examples aimed at an impressionable youth.
 With teachers and psychologists given control over evaluating the next generation’s mental state, how much more effective and targeted will social engineering efforts become?
 How will students be evaluated who do not subscribe to this type of political programming?

-It is impossible to deny that caring for the mental health of children and adults is vitally important, but as our education system increasingly embraces standardized testing, is it also working to standardize children’s’ minds?We value your comments!
-Please weigh in on our comment section below.
+It is impossible to deny that caring for the mental health of children and adults is vitally important, but as our education system increasingly embraces standardized testing, is it also working to standardize children’s’ minds?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com